 Place your whole spices into the spice grinder.
 Above you will see I've placed some coriander seeds into my spice grinder.

-Grind your whole spices until a desired consistency.
+Grind your whole spices until the desired consistency.
 Above you will see my new coriander powder.